6th July 2021

 Land Trust Chief Executive, Euan Hall, said:

-“We are delighted to be recognised with a nomination for Charity of the Year at the 2021 Charity Times Awards, alongside a fantastic list of charities who are delivering fantastic outcomes.
+“We are delighted to be recognised with nominations for Charity of the Year and Property Innovation Award at the 2021 Charity Times Awards, alongside a fantastic list of charities who are delivering brilliant outcomes.

 “Over the last 12 months we have worked incredibly hard to keep our parks and green spaces open and well maintained for people to use.
 We know that people have found using our sites to have a very positive effect on their mental and physical wellbeing throughout the Covid-19 pandemic.

 “I would also like to thank our Managing Partners and passionate volunteer workforce for their hard work and for delivering a huge amount of charitable activity on our spaces in the most challenging of circumstances.
 Without them so much of our excellent work would not be possible.